sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     ![Open logic](images/getcart-1.png)

 3. To the **Page focused** event, add flow functions and then connect them so they look like this.

+    >It may look complicated, but it is fairly simple and we will go through it step by step 😺.

     ![Overall logic](images/cartid-overall-logic.png)